-There are other ways you may be able to reduce your household expenses - from getting help with fuel and health to applying for certain loans or grants.
+There are other ways you may be able to reduce your household expenses - from getting help with energy and health to applying for certain loans or grants.

-Help with fuel costs
+Help with energy costs

-There are a number of ways you can get help with fuel costs:
+There are a number of ways you can get help with energy costs:

-- If you have reached the qualifying age you may be entitled to a Winter Fuel Payment to help pay winter bills - this can be between £100 to £300 depending on your circumstances. - If you're receiving certain benefits you may be able to get a Cold Weather Payment of £25 for each week between 1 November and 31 March in which the average temperature in your local area is at or below freezing over seven consecutive days. - If you meet certain conditions, you may get help to pay for energy efficiency improvements through the government's Affordable Warmth Scheme.
-The scheme provides a package of energy-efficiency and heating measures, tailored to each household.
+- If you have reached the qualifying age, you may be entitled to a Winter Fuel Payment to help pay winter bills - this can be between £100 to £300 depending on your circumstances. - Find out if you are eligible for support through the Emergency Fuel Payment Scheme here: brysongroup.org/news/ emergency-fuel-payment-scheme - If you're receiving certain benefits you may be able to get a Cold Weather Payment of £25 for each week between 1 November and 31 March in which the average temperature in your local area is at or below freezing over seven consecutive days. - If you meet certain conditions, you may get help to pay for energy efficiency improvements through the government's Affordable Warmth Scheme.
+The scheme provides a package of energyefficiency and heating measures, tailored to each household.